GENERAL SCHOOL OPERATIONS

 Level 5 / Subject to expulsion

-(Depending on the type or severity of the behavior the write up may be given a higher level at the discretion of Ad Council.)
+(Depending on the type or severity of the behavior the write up may be given a higher level at the discretion of Guidance Committee.)

-In harmony with school policies, the following items should not be in a student’s possession at any time: weapons, knives of any kind, cigarette lighters, pornographic material, condoms, illegal substances, alcohol or tobacco products, “e-cigarrettes” (or similar products), CD’s/Movies, etc. Possession of any such items may bring severe disciplinary action such as suspension or expulsion.
+In harmony with school policies, the following items should not be in a student’s possession at any time: weapons, knives of any kind, cigarette lighters, pornographic material, condoms, illegal substances, vaping paraphernalia, alcohol or tobacco products, “e-cigarettes” (or similar products), CD’s/Movies, etc. Possession of any such items may bring severe disciplinary action such as suspension or expulsion.

 Mount Pisgah Academy views any act of vandalism as an act of defiance and/or destruction to the school and its values.
 Vandalism includes (but is not limited to) defacing property, entering locked or restricted buildings, removing screens, destroying property, writing on desks or building, etc. Students involved in a primary or accessory way to vandalism will be fined a minimum of $25 plus replacement/repair costs, and will be subject to further discipline.